Skip to content

 For organisations processing hundreds or thousands of address checks per month, manual review is neither cost-effective nor reliable enough.
 Automated verification platforms offer a structured workflow: document upload (via web form, mobile capture or API), OCR extraction, rule-based validation (document type, date, data consistency) and a pass/fail decision with confidence scoring.

-For firms subject to the Money Laundering Regulations, automated verification provides a complete audit trail: timestamped checks, confidence scores, extracted data fields and archived original documents.
-This audit trail is essential during FCA supervisory visits and external audits.
+For reporting entities subject to the AML/CTF Act, automated verification provides a complete audit trail: timestamped checks, confidence scores, extracted data fields and archived original documents.
+This audit trail is essential during AUSTRAC supervisory assessments and external audits.

 Integration with tenant screening workflows and broader identity verification methods allows organisations to build a single verification pipeline that covers all CDD requirements.
 The industry verification guide maps out how different sectors configure these checks to meet their specific regulatory obligations.